Poison Dart Frogs of Costa Rica

 POISON DART FROGS OF COSTA RICA

 Most of these animals live in Panama and southward, with highest concentrations of species being found in the Amazon rainforests of Brazil, Colombia and Peru.
-However several poison dart frog species call Costa Rica home, making their home in the humid rainforests as well as marshes, lakes and swamps, higher mountian woodlands, and cloudforests.
-Below we showcase the species that can be found right here in Costa Rica – their colouring is truly mesmerising!
+However several poison dart frog species call Costa Rica home, making their home in the humid rainforests as well as marshes, lakes and swamps, higher mountain woodlands, and cloud forests.
+Below we showcase the species that can be found right here in Costa Rica – their colouring is truly mesmerizing!

 Green-And-Black poison dart frog.